ycrc/ycrc.github.io/docs/clusters-at-yale/job-scheduling/resource-usage.md

 `top` runs interactively and shows you live usage statistics.
 You can press <kbd>u</kbd>, enter your netid, then <kbd>enter</kbd> to filter just your processes.
 For Memory usage, the number you are interested in is RES.
 In the case below, the YEPNEE.exe programs are each consuming ~600MB of memory and each fully utilizing one CPU.
 You can press <kbd>?</kbd> for help and <kbd>q</kbd> to quit.

 ![](/img/top.png)

+### ClusterShell

+For multi-node jobs `clush` can be very useful.
+Please see our guide on [how to set up and use ClusterShell](/clusters-at-yale/guides/clustershell/).

 ## Completed Jobs